bogey3/NTLM_Info/readme.md

 ```

 ## Sources
-Much of the information used to crete this software came from this excellent in depth page on the NTLMSSP protocol.
+Much of the information used to create this software came from this excellent in depth page on the NTLMSSP protocol.

 http://davenport.sourceforge.net/ntlm.html